LukaKaranovic/surrounded/docs/logicaldesign.md

 	7. Check for game-over (either go back through loop or proceed to step 3)

-Invoke End game process
+Invoke End Game process

 ##### 5.1.3.1 Game Data Updates

-In our game data updates we try to discuss all possible events/actions the game can recognize and respond to through user input.
+In this section, we try to discuss all possible events/actions the game can recognize and respond to through user input.
 This information is as well shared with enemy AI which determines how they approach and interact with the player.

 * Player Movement (WASD)
-	* Omnidirectional movement through usage of WASD keys, player moves forward with W, backwards with S, and can turn left and right with respective A and D.
+	* Omnidirectional movement through usage of WASD keys, player moves forward with W, backwards with S, and can move left and right with respective A and D.
 	* New location and direction is updated with camera as it is fixed on player

-* Player Menu (ESC)
+* Pause Menu (ESC)
-	* Opens player menu, allowing access to Resume Game, Upgrades List, Quit game
+	* Opens pause menu, allowing access to Resume Game, Stats and Upgrades List, Quit game

 * Player projectile fire and aim (Mouse Movement and Left Click)
 	* Player fires projectile with left click which is aimed at position of cursor